MichaelCurrin/python-twitter-guide/docs/code_snippets.md

     query = "foo OR bar"
     ```
-- A quoted phrase - just change the outside to single quotes.
+- An exact match phrase in quotes - just change the outside to single quotes.
     ```python
     query = '"foo bar"'
     ```